-This list isn't theoretical.
+This isn't theoretical.
 Each phrase below has a documented track record.
-And if you're currently in a job search, you're probably seeing most of them weekly.
+If you're job searching, you're seeing most of these weekly.

 The 7 Phrases That Should Make You Pause